-I had the opportunity to visit Organic Valley’s headquarters in Wisconsin this past week, and have come back with a new appreciation for what organic means.
+I had the opportunity to visit Organic Valley’s headquarters in Wisconsin this past week, and have come back with a new appreciation to the answer: what is organic.
 Yes, we talked about some of their products – but we also visited an organic farm, heard from the farmers, and I got a real appreciation for what organic means, what it means to farmers, and why it is important.
 If you’ve ever scratched your head wondering if it’s worth paying the extra price for, I hope that this post can clarify some questions for you.

 Organic produce, dairy and meats and are grown and raised without the use of toxic pesticides, synthetic fertilizers, sewage sludge, genetically modified organisms (GMOs) or ionizing radiation.
 Animals that produce meat, poultry, eggs, and dairy products do not take antibiotics or growth hormones.*